 Nonetheless, we have performed various tests as part of our stress testing that should give a feel for how fast Midas can be.
 These random tests show Midas performing some ordinary tasks at extraordinary speeds.

-Midas Rich Text LSX Version 3.50 on Pentium(4) 2.8ghz with 2GB RAM under Windows XP Professional:
+Midas LSX Version 3.50 on Pentium(4) 2.8ghz with 2GB RAM under Windows XP Professional:

 5) If I modify rich text with Midas in one version of Notes, will the changes be visible in other versions?

 Yes.
 Midas uses the same structural conventions that Lotus Notes/Domino uses, so all rich text will be both forwardly and backwardly compatible.
 Of course, since tabbed tables were added in R5, they won't be visible in R4 except as normal tables, and since layers were added in ND6, they won't be visible in R5.
 Similar limitations are found with any features added in a later version.
-Unlike Notes, Midas can create rich text for a future version, so layers can be created in R5, but will only be visible in Notes 6, and anchor links can be created in R4.5, but will not function until R4.6.
+Unlike Notes, Midas can create rich text for a future version, so layers can be created in R5, but will only be visible in Notes 6, and so forth.

-6) Will the Midas Rich Text LSX work with earlier versions of Notes/Domino?
+6) Will the Midas LSX work with earlier versions of Notes/Domino?

 You may not, if your needs are very simple and are covered by the very limited functionality exposed by the Notes rich text classes offered.
 If you need to create a table, but don't really need to control its appearance or contents or nest one table in another or turn on and off borders, Notes 6+ will let you do it natively.
 If you want to add formatted text, but not a section, horizontal rule, layer, graphic or embedded view, Notes 6 will let you do that as well.
 If your application is not mission critical, so you can afford some crashes and slow performance, Notes 6+ rich text classes may well be enough for you.
 After all, a bicycle may get you where you are going, but you wouldn't drive it on the highway.